parthshelar-dev/stellar-population-discovery/README.md

 ## Future Improvements
 - [ ] Interactive Plotly dashboard for cluster visualization
 - [ ] t-SNE visualization for comparison with PCA
-- [ ] HR Diagram mapping of discovered clusters
+- [ ] Cluster-wise HR Diagram analysis for K-Means, HDBSCAN, and Hierarchical Clustering

 ---